Skip to main content

 That's the entire user experience.
 Tesla has had this since day one on their Supercharger network.
 ISO 15118 makes it possible on any charger from any manufacturer.

-How it works: the certificate chain
+How the certificate chain works

 Plug & Charge relies on a Public Key Infrastructure (PKI) — a hierarchy of digital certificates that establish trust between the vehicle, the charger, and the backend systems.
+Read the diagram below top to bottom: the root delegates to two sub-CAs, and each sub-CA issues one leaf certificate.

 ┌─────────────────────────────────────────────────────────┐